Cross-System Categorization of Abnormal Traces in Microservice-Based Systems via Meta-Learning: Threats to validity

-The external threats may arise from the limitation of our fault dataset sourced from open datasets DeepTraLog and Nezha. \textbf{First}, we intended to include trace-related metrics in constructing the latent trace representations for MSS.
-Including trace-related metrics could potentially help in distinguishing resource-related anomalies within a trace.
-This may address the issue referred to RQ1 results, where our framework and baselines are less effective in differentiating abnormal traces caused by CPU contention and network delay in OnlineBoutique, as well as those caused by network delay and service latency in Trainticket.
-Nezha is a dataset that contains sufficient modality data and enables the extraction of spans, logs, and metrics within a trace to construct its representation for the observed MSS.
-However, we did not find other similar MSS open datasets that meet such needs. \textbf{Second}, we aimed to expand the evaluation of our framework by including additional datasets that contain abnormal traces from a broader range of fault categories, as well as datasets from various MSS.
+External threats may arise from the limitation of our fault dataset sourced from open datasets (DeepTraLog and Nezha) of benchmark systems.
+First, using datasets from real-world systems would increase the applicability and relevance of our study, ensuring that the findings are more reflective of actual operational environments.
+Due to our limited resources, we are unable to access comprehensive real-world datasets.
+Second, we intended to include more trace-related metrics in constructing representations for abnormal traces.
+Including trace-related performance metrics could potentially help distinguish performance-related anomalies.
+This may address the issue referred to our exploration results in Section \ref{sec:effect_results}.
+Nezha \cite{Nezha} provides some performance metrics, e.g., CPU, memory usage, and network traffic, related to traces over time.
+We did not find other MSS open datasets with such rich modalities.
+Third, we aimed to expand the evaluation of our framework by including additional datasets that contain abnormal traces from a broader range of fault types, as well as datasets from various MSS.
 Despite our efforts, we were unable to find such datasets.
-Thus, our study used abnormal traces from 30 and 32 fault categories in Trainticket and OnlineBoutique, respectively.
+Thus, our study used abnormal traces from 30 and 32 fault categories in TrainTicket and OnlineBoutique, respectively.
 This limitation led us to adopt a 5-way setup in order to ensure an adequate distribution of meta-training and meta-testing tasks in each experiment.
-However, prior studies have demonstrated that MAML is highly effective for complex text classification tasks (e.g., 20-way and 50-way classifications) across a variety of contexts \cite{jung2022few,jamal2019task,yu2020transmatch}.
-The above two external threats pose the possibility that our application of our framework for classifying abnormal traces for MSS might not fully utilize its generalization capabilities.
+However, prior studies have demonstrated that MAML is highly effective for complex multi-class classification tasks (e.g., 20-way and 50-way classifications) across a variety of contexts \cite{jung2022few,jamal2019task,yu2020transmatch}.
+The above three external threats pose the possibility that the application of our framework for classifying abnormal traces for MSS might not fully utilize its generalization capabilities.
 Addressing these threats may improve our framework, thereby enhancing the precision and robustness of trace-level RCA in MSS.
-To address these threats, we are in the process of deploying MSS and generating new open datasets.
+To address these threats, we are in the process of selecting and deploying real-world industrial MSS \cite{amoroso2024dataset} and generating new datasets.